 What is the Temporary Urbanism Lab (TUL)?

 The temporary urbanism lab is a platform of ideas' sharing and aims to act as catalyst for research collaborations.
 It gathers a range of members within the University of Birmingham and externally.
 It gathers both experienced researchers, early careers academics, students and practitioners.
+Some of those are involved in the edited book Yueming Zhang and I are preparing for 2020.
 If you are interested in getting involved, please contact me.
 The list of current members can be found below.

 What is Temporary Urbanism?